Eschatologue/CM_wiki/docs/class/druid/index.md

 The power of nature infuses you, allowing you to assume the form of an animal.
 As a Bonus Action, you transform into a Beast form that you have learned for this feature (see “Known Forms” below).
 You stay in that form for a number of hours equal to half your Druid level or until you use Wild Shape again, have the Incapacitated condition, or die.
 You can also leave the form early as a Bonus Action.

-**Known Forms.** You know a number of forms for this feature equal to 2 plus half your Druid level (round up), chosen from among Beast stat blocks in the Player’s Handbook that have a maximum Challenge Rating of 1/4 and that lack a Fly Speed.
+**Known Forms.** You know a number of forms for this feature equal to 2 plus half your Druid level (round up), chosen from among Beast stat blocks in the Player's Handbook that have a maximum Challenge Rating of 1/4 and that lack a Fly Speed.
 Rather than choosing, you may start with the Riding Horse, Spider, and Wolf.

 Whenever you finish a Long Rest, you can replace one of your known forms with another eligible form.